Nerd Poker

 Nerd Poker (formerly Nerd Poker with Brian Posehn and Friends, currently Brian Posehn's Nerd Poker) is a weekly comedy and adventure podcast that primarily features comedian Brian Posehn and his friends as they play the Dungeons & Dragons tabletop role-playing game.

 History

 The show formally began releasing episodes in 2012 on the Earwolf network, but left the network to become independent.
 Co-hosts include comedians Blaine Capatch and Dan Telfer, actors Ken Daly and Chris Tallman, and writer Sarah Guzzardo.
 The podcast has alternated several co-hosts through the years, and stems from a real-life ongoing game that also included comedian Patton Oswalt.
-Former co-hosts Gerry Duggan, Sark, and Steve Agee have left the show but returned as guests.
+Former co-hosts Gerry Duggan, Mr. Sark, and Steve Agee have left the show but returned as guests.

-The show's Dungeon Master (carrying over the tradition from before the show was on the air) was originally Sark.
+The show's Dungeon Master (carrying over the tradition from before the show was on the air) was originally Mr. Sark.
 Later those duties were handed off to Blaine Capatch, then Dan Telfer.